fkautz/zt.dev/content/posts/gvisor-shared-base-experiments.md

 **Run it**
 ([`benchmarking/shared-base/runs/expC.sh`](https://github.com/fkautz/substrate/blob/shared-base-experiments/benchmarking/shared-base/runs/expC.sh)) on
 the Test 15 setup; the systrap half runs on any Linux host, no `/dev/kvm` required.

+## What is not measured yet

+Seventeen experiments is enough proof for the mechanism; it is not a complete operational story.
+The honest list of what these experiments do not yet cover, roughly in the order it
+matters:

+- **Base lifecycle under pressure.** Several distinct bases on one node competing for page
+  cache: refault cost, reclaim behavior, and tail latency across mixed agent versions.
+- **Divergence over time.** The 5000-request delta is one controlled Go workload.
+Realistic Python agents over 1, 8, and 24 hours would establish the economic half-life of a shared base, i.e. how fast the runtime COW delta erodes the sharing.
+- **Base version migration.** How 10,000 parked agents move from base A to base B (or whether they stay pinned to A) decides how security updates work for a parked fleet.
+- **Secret and connection hygiene.** Snapshotting an agent holding TLS sessions, tokens, open sockets, DNS cache, and leases, and determining what must be refreshed versus
+  resumed: the Test 4 clone contract, exercised for real.
+- **NUMA and huge pages.** One shared physical base may be remote memory on a second socket, and sharing/COW happen at kernel page granularity while verification uses 2 MiB blocks; THP interaction and write-time splitting are unmeasured.
+- **Trust boundary.** These experiments assume clones of the same image within one policy domain.
+Sharing a base across mutually untrusted tenants raises dedup-style side-channel questions the design intentionally avoids by sharing only a known public base; that boundary should be stated and enforced, not assumed.
+- **Bare-metal KVM.** All KVM numbers here are nested-virtualization numbers; latency and density should be repeated on bare metal, where the KVM-versus-systrap comparison will also look different.

 ## The scoreboard